swiftotter-certifications/training-environment/README.md

 The last parameter is _which directory_ you wish to insert the project.
 Remove this parameter to insert into the current directory.

-_Note:_ If you get an Access Denied error, make sure you have properly configured your computer to connect to GitHub.
+_Note #1:_ If you get an Access Denied error, make sure you have properly configured your computer to connect to GitHub.
 Feel free to [email us](mailto:learning@swiftotter.com) and we will help you PRONTO.

+_Note #2_: if you are using a docker-based environment (like [Warden](https://docs.warden.dev/environments/magento2.html)), you will want to ssh into the environment and continue these instructions.

 #### 2. Create the database
 If you are using a docker-based development environment (like Warden), the database is already